mindspore-ai/docs/tutorials/source_en/debug/dump.md

             - "md5": represents the MD5 value of the tensor;
             - "l2norm": represents L2Norm value of the tensor.

         In CPU/GPU Dump Backend, all statistics are calculated on the host.
+Here, "host" and "device" are used to distinguish the framework-side view from the execution-side view, and this does not necessarily indicate the presence of an independent physical device.
+Therefore, in CPU scenarios, although there is no independent device concept, these terms may still be used in the document.
         This field is optional, with default values of ["max", "min", "l2norm"].

     - `e2e_dump_settings`:

         - `enable`: In CPU/GPU Dump Backend, this field must be set to `true`.
         - `trans_flag`: Enable trans flag.
 Transform the device data format into NCHW.
 If it is `true`, the data will be saved in the 4D format (NCHW) format on the Host side; if it is `false`, the data format on the Device side will be retained.
+In the context of CPU scenarios, the term "device side" can be understood as a generic term on the execution side.
+It does not imply the existence of a separate physical device.
 Default: `true`.

 2. Set Dump environment variable.